Moderation is not one field

 This is not just about moderation.
 It reflects a broader reality of generative media infrastructure: model interfaces are not stable, not uniform, and not designed around shared abstractions.

 If an orchestration layer simply forwards raw fields, it inherits that fragmentation and passes it directly to every customer.
-If it wants to provide a real platform contract, it has to absorb that inconsistency itself.

 Moderation is one of the clearest examples because the fragmentation is visible immediately: enable versus disable, number versus string, tolerance versus policy mode.
 But the same pattern shows up in many other parts of the stack.